<<Previous | Story Intro | Return to Stories | Next >>

 He smiled.
 "Don't hold your breath, Angel.
 I did the unforgivable.
 I brought aliens into the mix.
 I dared to say that the Egyptians hadn't built the pyramids, and that they were landing sites for space craft.
 No one would even look at what I had found, at the glyphs I'd located.
 I was just branded as a fool...and an idiot...and everyone moved on."

-And that had hurt him more deeply than he would ever admit, she thought sadly.
+And that had hurt him more deeply than he will ever admit, she thought sadly.
 It was especially painful that those who knew him the best had turned away from him.
 She sighed.
 He'd been proven right.
 He was so damned right it was scary.
 Someday, everyone of those nay-sayers would know that, too.
 And she'd be there at his side, when he was able to stand up and say, 'I told you so'.
 Not, she thought, with another silent sigh, that he actually would.
 But she would!
 "Don't expect me to be as gracious as I know you'll be when the truth comes out," she grumbled.

 "That won't be for a very long time," he replied.
 Grinning again at her fierce love and protective loyalty.